watermelonoof/AutoCompleteiLeaner/README.md

 2. Install Violentmonkey extension on Chrome [link here](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)
 3. Click `Manage extension`, turn on `Allow access to file URLs`
 4. Drag and drop the file from **step 1** onto Chrome
 5. Open 智X中文平台.
-If the installation is successful you should see a panel saying the plugin is activated as shown below
+If the installation is successful you should see a panel saying the plugin is activated as shown below<br/><br/>
 ![Plugin activated](images/activated.png)

 # Usage